robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^Both Objective-C and Swift fare well thanks to abstraction, but the Swift implementation abstracts much more completely, which avoids distractions from (and changes to!) the original code.

-^We can now move on to parse forests.

 ---

 # **OPERATIONS**